jlevy/og-equity-compensation/README.md

 ## Introduction

-If you’ve ever worked or considered working for a startup or fast-growing tech company, you probably have experienced or tried to learn about stock options, RSUs, and other types of **equity compensation**.
+Ever growing numbers of people are working in startups and fast-growing tech companies.
+If you’ve ever been or considered being one of them, you probably have experienced or tried to learn about stock and stock options, RSUs, and other types of [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).

+### Should You Read This?

+Perhaps some of these scenarios are familiar:

+- You hear phrases like "stock", "stock options", "strike price", "ISOs", "RSUs", "83(b)", "409a", "AMT", or "early exercise" and know they are important but are mystified by what some of them really mean
+- You are getting a new job offer but don't know how to negotiate or think about the equity component of the offer
+- You're joining a startup for the first time, and are told about a bunch of paperwork
+- You're quitting or terminated from a company where you have stock or options and thinking through the decisions and consequences
+- A company you work at is going through an acquisition, IPO, or shutdown
+- You have stock in a private company and need cash
+- You're a founder or hiring manager and are fielding lots of questions from candidates and employees and really don't know the answers yourself

-It is a confusing topic that is often not discussed clearly.
+Equity compensation is a confusing topic that is often not discussed clearly.
 This is unfortunate because it makes it harder to make good decisions.
 Many people learn the basic ideas through experience or reading, but equity compensation is a complicated and difficult area usually only thoroughly understood by professionals.
+Often an employee has far less information about details than the person hiring or managing them.
+On the other hand, founders and hiring managers often don't have good knowledge of the technicalities, either!
 Sadly, both companies and employees are routinely hurt by costly mistakes which might otherwise be avoided.

+If you talk to anyone who’s worked in startups and they’ll have stories of how they or their colleagues have made costly mistakes as a result of not understanding these details.
+It is critical for everyone to understand both the basics and some very technical details about the exact type of compensation you have or might have, including the tax consequences.
+Equity compensation and tax might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
+An understanding of the underlying rules is also necessary for negotiating fair offers—on both sides.

+### Why This Guide

-This guide aims to improve that situation.
-It does not presume you have a law degree or MBA.
-The material is dense, but we endeavor to present it in a way that is understandable to lawyers and non-lawyers alike.
+This guide aims to improve the situation.
+We presume you are intelligent, but not that you have a law degree or MBA, or that you've previously worked in startups, HR, or financial operations.
+The material is dense, but we endeavor to present it in a way that is useful both for novices and professionals or experts.

-Think of the Guide as a small book, not a blog.
-We suggest you star and refer to it in the future.
+This Guide is long enough we suggest you bookmark and refer to it in the future.
 An hour or two reading the material here and the linked resources could ultimately be among the most financially valuable ways you could spend that time.

+Of course, this Guide can’t replace professional advice.
+But assessing the advice you receive from your personal or company attorney can be easier when you have all the information to work with.

 *This document and the discussion around it are not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
 See the full disclaimer [below](#disclaimer).

-## Should You Read This?

-In short, you probably should!
-If you’re thinking of working for a company that is offering you equity, it is critical to understand both the basics and some very technical details about the exact type of compensation you are being offered, including the tax consequences.
-Equity compensation and tax might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
-An understanding of the underlying rules is necessary for negotiating fair offers—on both sides.

-Of course, this Guide can’t replace professional advice.
-But talk to anyone who’s worked in startups and they’ll have stories of how they or their colleagues made costly mistakes as a result of not understanding these details.
-Assessing the advice you receive from your personal or company attorney can be easier when you have all the information to work with.

 ## About This Guide